ClaeysKobe/GeospatialAdvertismentBasics/README.md

      - Go to [Google Cloud Console](https://console.cloud.google.com)
      - Create a new project or select an existing one
      - Navigate to the "APIs & Services" Page
-     - Click on the top of the sceen on the "ENABLE APIS AND SERVICES" button and search for "Map Tiles API"
+     - Click on the top of the screen on the "ENABLE APIS AND SERVICES" button and search for "Map Tiles API"
      - Enable the API (you might be asked to fill in your credentials here)
      - Get your API key from the credentials page
    -  Google ARCore API
      - Go to [Google Cloud Console](https://console.cloud.google.com)
      - Create a new project or select an existing one
      - Navigate to the "APIs & Services" Page
-     - Click on the top of the sceen on the "ENABLE APIS AND SERVICES" button and search for "ARCore API"
+     - Click on the top of the screen on the "ENABLE APIS AND SERVICES" button and search for "ARCore API"
      - Enable the API
      - Get your API key from the credentials page
 2. Unity Version